Jeremy Pena Player Props: Astros vs. Guardians

 Jeremy Pena At The Plate

-- In 27.4% of his games this year, Pena has had at least one RBI.
-He's picked up more than one in 10.5% and driven in three or more of his team's runs in two contests.
+- Pena has driven in a run in 26 games this season (27.1%), including 10 games with more than one RBI (10.4%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.